Skip to main content

 Below are the server and Docker-related configuration variables for Tombolo.
 These variables are also referenced in the Docker Compose file.
 Each one is explained with its purpose and usage.

-1. Instance Configuration
+1. Akeyless Configuration

 • INSTANCE_NAME This variable is used to give a unique name to the instance of the Tombolo application.
 Example: tombolo_dev_1